DeepeshLall/Disaster-Management/README.md

 Disaster Management is one of the most hotly debated topics in thwe world since it always causes a huge damage to life and property.
 Each year, millions of people are affected due to disasters and millions worth of property is damaged.

+We would now discuss separately for all the parts about how do they affect and and how can we minimize their damage.
+Floods-
+They are caused by a continuous period of heavy rainfall.
+Although none of the natural disasters can be prevented, but we can help minimize the damage caused due to the floods.
+Solution
+We can generate a database using the data of all the previous years and then analyze the data of the current year to give the probabilty of floods happening at a given place.
+This will be helpful since the people will be warned beforehand and much of the damge would be averted.

 Aim of our project
 We will try to implenment the data of previous years to find the probablity of the disasater occurence in real time.